wellyshen/react-cool-inview/README.md

 The Intersection Observer v1 can perfectly tell you when an element is scrolled into the viewport, but it doesn't tell you whether the element is covered by something else on the page or whether the element has any visual effects applied on it (like `transform`, `opacity`, `filter` etc.) that can make it invisible.
 The main concern that has surfaced is how this kind of knowledge could be helpful in preventing [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) and UI redress attacks (read this [article](https://developers.google.com/web/updates/2019/02/intersectionobserver-v2) to learn more).

 If you want to track the click-through rate (CTR) or impression of an element, which is actually visible to a user, [Intersection Observer v2](https://developers.google.com/web/updates/2019/02/intersectionobserver-v2) can be the savior.
 Which introduces a new boolean field named [isVisible](https://w3c.github.io/IntersectionObserver/v2/#dom-intersectionobserverentry-isvisible).
 A `true` value guarantees that an element is visible on the page and has no visual effects applied on it.
 A `false` value is just the opposite.
-The `isVisible` is integrated with the `inView` state to provide a better DX for you.
+The characteristic of the `isVisible` is integrated with the `inView` state and related events (like onEnter, onLeave etc.) to provide a better DX for you.

 When using the v2, there're something we need to know: